Fast Approximate Dynamic Programming for Input-Affine Dynamics: Final remarks

 and its conjugate can be shown to be given by

-Notice how the minimization in the DP operator in the primal domain perfectly transforms to an addition in the dual domain.
+Notice the perfect transformation of the minimization in the DP operator in the primal domain to an addition in the dual domain.
 This property indeed allows us to stay in the dual domain over multiple steps in time, while only computing the conjugate of the costs in the intermediate steps.
-The possibility of such a perfect transformation, accompanied by application of LLT for better time complexity, was first noticed in \cite{Caprio16}.
-Indeed, there, the authors introduced the fast value iteration algorithm for a more restricted class of DP problems (besides the properties discussed above, they required, among other conditions, the state matrix $A$ to be non-negative and monotone).
+The possibility of such a perfect transformation, accompanied by the application of LLT for better time complexity, was first noticed in \cite{Caprio16}, where the authors introduced the ``fast value iteration'' algorithm for a more restricted class of DP problems (besides the properties discussed above, they required, among other conditions, the state matrix $A$ to be non-negative and monotone).
 In this regard, we also note that, as in \cite{Caprio16}, the possibility of staying in the conjugate domain over multiple steps is particularly interesting for infinite-horizon problems.